Buddhist sects in Myanmar: Anaukchaung Dvāra Sect

-Monks from six monasteries of Dvāra Sect near the Ngawun River, locally known as Anaukchaung (Western Stream), accused the Ngathaingchaung Yetagun Monastery Sayadaw, with the accusation of the First Pārajika offence with a woman.
+Monks from six monasteries of the Dvāra Sect near the Ngawun River, locally known as Anaukchaung (Western Stream), accused the Ngathaingchaung Yetagun Monastery Sayadaw of the First Pārajika offense with a woman.
 Because the Dvāra Sect leader Okpho Sayadaw sided with the accused monk, the monks from those six monasteries broke away and founded a separate sect.
 This sect, Anaukchaung Dvāra Sect, is led by six sayadaws.

 Dhammānudhamma Mahādvāra Nikāya Sect

-For 13 years after the death of Okpho Sayadaw, no one had been elected as a new Mahānāyaka of Dvāra sāsanā.
-In the year 1280 M.E.
-(1918-1919 C.E.), the Dvāra Sect held a Sangha meeting which elected the Yangon Monastery Sayadaw from Hinthada as the second Mahānāyaka of Dvāra Sāsanā, and gave the title of "Dhammānudhamma Mahādva Nikāya" to their Dvāra Sect.
-The majority of Dvāra monks reverted to perform rites on full moon days and new moon days in the Burmese calendar, citing a teaching of Lord Buddha that full moon days and new moon days be determined by the king or the government (rāja padhāna).
+In the 13 years after the death of Okpho Sayadaw, no one had been elected as the new Mahānāyaka of Dvāra sāsanā.
+In 1280 M.E.
+(1918-1919 C.E.), the Dvāra Sect held a Sangha meeting which elected the Yangon Monastery Sayadaw from Hinthada as the second Mahānāyaka of Dvāra Sāsanā, and gave the title of "Dhammānudhamma Mahādvāra Nikāya" to their Dvāra Sect.
+The majority of Dvāra monks reverted to performing rites on full moon days and new moon days in the Burmese calendar, citing a teaching of Lord Buddha that full moon days and new moon days be determined by the king or the government (rāja padhāna).

 Dhammavinayānuloma Mūladvāra Nikāya Sect

 Ingapu Sayadaw and his followers had personal and doctrinal disputes with Dvāra Sayadaws from Hinthada.
 When the Hinthada monks held a Sangha meeting and took the name "Mahādvāra Nikaya", the Ingapu Sayadaw named his group "Mūladvāra" without holding a Sangha meeting.
-The Mūladvāra Nikāya retains the practice of performing the rites on the 1st waning days and the 1st waxing days, as told by the Okpho Sayadaw.
-The sect later took the title "Dhammavinayānuloma Mūladvāra Nikāya" meaning the original Dvāra sect which practises according to Dhamma and Vinaya.
+The Mūladvāra Nikāya retains the practice of performing the rites on the first waning days and the first waxing days, as taught by the Okpho Sayadaw.
+The sect later took the title "Dhammavinayānuloma Mūladvāra Nikāya," meaning the original Dvāra sect which practices according to Dhamma and Vinaya.